hijacksecurity/HHC2023/docs/index.md

 lots of client-side code manipulation (JS breakpoints - what are those), some GameBoy hacking, lock-picking went back to high-school days, JWT's are taking over, practical Java Deserialization exploitation, casual quick & dirty Python scripting, satellite hacking and the need to think outside the box like every hacking challenge demands. 🔒😎<br/>

 The write-up is broken down into multiple sections, each containing similarly-themed [objectives](./objectives/o1.md).
-Within each objective, there's its request, any relevant hints gathered, my solution, and the final response from whoever given the challenge.
-To walk through challenges step-by-step, use the "Navigation tip" below.
+Within each objective, there are its request, any relevant hints gathered, my solution, and the final response from whoever given the challenge.
+To walk through objectives step-by-step, use the "Navigation tip" below.
 There are also final answers here, the full Holiday Hack story, and a family photo that's photogenic enough for a post card.
 Besides all this, there is a [BONUS!](./bonus.md) section for a couple of challenges outside of the main story.
 Enjoy! 🎅🎄